arpa2/arpa2cm/README.md

 They may be useful for other projects as well; they duplicate functionality found in KDE ECM and elsewhere.

+ - *MacroAddUninstallTarget* is boilerplate code from the CMake wiki, adding an `uninstall` target to the build.
+ - *MacroCreateConfigFiles* creates standard config-files for the current project.
+These are the `Config.cmake`, `ConfigVersion.cmake` and `.pc` files that can be used by CMake and pkg-config to find the current project once it is installed.
  - *MacroEnsureOutOfSourceBuild* complains when building in-source; most ARPA2 software has a top-level `Makefile` that creates a separate build- directory and runs CMake there.
 This macro helps ensure that we don't